-Try a Lunette Menstrual Cup or Lunette Reusable Pads!
-These are fantastic options for people who want to save money in the long run.
-They also have the added benefit of reducing plastic waste from accumulating in landfills and waterways.
-“But menstrual cups are expensive and you have to buy at least a few” you say.
-Well, it’s recommended that you replace your menstrual cup every two years or so, although they can last for much longer if cared for properly.
-However, assuming you’ll have periods for roughly 40 years, that means you shouldn’t need more than 20 menstrual cups over your lifetime.
-A major win-win situation of saving money and being a part of reducing the insane 200,000 tonnes of waste from disposable period products each year!
-Now, let's talk money.
+It’s recommended that you replace your menstrual cup every two years or so, although they can last for much longer if cared for properly.
+This means that, assuming you’ll have periods for roughly 40 years, you should only need a maximum of 20 menstrual cups over your lifetime.
+A major win-win situation of saving money and playing your part in reducing the insane 200,000 tonnes of waste from disposable period products each year!

-If you’ve never been a saver, you can start by putting away the monthly $10 you save by using your Lunette.
-That may not seem like a lot, but over the course of 5 years, it comes to around $291.
+If you’ve never been much of a saver, you can start by putting away the monthly $10 you save by using your Lunette.
+That may not seem like a lot, but over 5 years, it comes to around $291.

 Pop that $10 into a piggy bank, shoebox, envelope, or give the cookie jar method a go!
-Though this may sound silly, it’s a great first step in getting yourself into the habit of stashing away that little bit of extra you now have at hand.
+Though this may sound silly, it’s a great first step in getting yourself into the habit of stashing away that little bit of extra cash.

-$10 is not a ton of money to get started and the number of investments available to you at that amount might be slightly limited, but hear us out.
+$10 is not a ton of money to get started with.
+The number of investments available to you might be slightly limited, but hear us out.

-A high-interest savings account could allow you to build up your money to a point where you can get in a greater variety of investment options.
-Also, if you don’t already have an emergency fund, then this is where you want to store that money.
+A high-interest savings account could allow you to build up your money to a point where you can get involved in a greater variety of investment options.
+Also, if you don’t already have an emergency fund, then this is where you’ll want to store that money.

 Starting with anything is better than not starting at all!
 With your extra $10 a month, add it to your debt repayment.
 It's small, but it can make a difference over the long run.

-There's never been a better time than now to up-skill and stay relevant (we’re looking at you 2020!).
+There's never been a better time than now to up-skill and stay relevant.
 Sometimes the best investment is an investment in yourself.
 With the proliferation of online courses available these days, you can learn everything from self-management to cloud computing.
-With an online course — many of which are starting from $10 — you can broaden your basic knowledge, learn employable skills or enjoy life-enhancing hobbies, from playing an instrument to cooking.
+With an online course — many of which start from, you guessed it, $10 — you can broaden your basic knowledge, learn employable skills or enjoy life-enhancing hobbies, from playing an instrument to cooking.

-Even though the $10 you donate might not seem like much - it will do a lot of good not only for the charity but you as well.
+Even though the $10 you donate might not seem like much, it will still help out a good cause.
 There’s no better feeling than giving to those less fortunate or investing in healing our planet.
-Our favorite not-for-profit organization City to Sea has some great ongoing initiatives to ensure our oceans and waterways stay preserved for future generations, while also reducing waste.
+Our favourite not-for-profit organization City to Sea has some great ongoing initiatives to ensure our oceans and waterways stay preserved for future generations, while also reducing waste.
 Donate to support their campaigns like Plastic Free Periods and Refill by clicking here.

-You should always consult your financial advisor or other professionals when seeking for financial advice.
+You should always consult your financial advisor or other professionals when seeking financial advice.

 …and deserve only the best for your body and lifestyle without burning a hole in your pocket.
-If you aren't taking any action to turn your life around now, chances are you will live the same routine for the rest of your time.
+If you aren't taking any action to turn your life around now, chances are you will always live the same routine.

 That’s the beauty of a Lunette Cup and Lunette Reusable Pads.
-In the long term, it’s the most inexpensive option and also the best investment you can make for the future.
+In the long run, they’re the most inexpensive options, while also being the best investment you can make for the future.